Pprime1/csasm/README.md

 # TODO
 - [ ] reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)
-- [x] can we zoom map further in than 50m?
+- [x] zoom map further in than 50m
-- [ ] Can we have a toggle on whether to pan the map or not?
+- [x] a toggle button on whether to pan the map or not
+  - [ ] change the button icon to reveal what mode it is in
+  - [ ] mousehover screen tooltip
-- [ ] Can we have an EXIT GAME button to properly stop it?
+- [x] a QUIT GAME button to properly stop it
 - [x] create a live, outdoors, example for testing
   - [x] iphone testing
   - [ ] accuracy of location ...
 13m?